Is there such a thing as a guard cat?

 Honestly, there aren’t really any specific cat breeds that are more likely to guard your house than others.

-However, there are a few that tend to behave in a more dog-like manner, as well as some that are more easily trained to do different “tricks,” including guarding a house.
+However, there are a few cat breeds that are like dogs, as well as some that are more easily trained to do different “tricks,” including guarding a house.

 Then, there are the breeds that reach the size of a small dog, which definitely has the potential to scare an intruder!